 - 2 cubes ice

-In a pot, bring 2 1/2 cup water to a rolling boil and add 1 tsp salt to it.
+- In a pot, bring 2 ½ cup water to a rolling boil and add 1 teaspoon salt to it.
 Add the rice and cook it for about 6 minutes.
 Try a grain, it should be a bit soft on the outside and hard on the inside.

-Add the rest of the rice to the pot.
-Pour 1/3 cup water around the edges and cover the lid in a clean kitchen towel.
+- Add the rest of the rice to the pot.
+Cover the lid in a clean kitchen towel.
 Place the lid on the pot and let it cook for about 5-7 minutes on medium high.